.png)

 If your fund economics are ready for institutional diligence, the next step is making sure the rest of your structure is too.
 IRC Partners works with developer-operators to review fund economics, promote design, and LP positioning before the first institutional conversation - structuring the deal before going to market, which is why the advisory sequence matters as much as the terms themselves.
 Book an institutional readiness review to pressure-test your structure before it goes in front of allocators.

-A European waterfall requires the GP to return all LP capital and clear the full preferred return across the entire fund before receiving any promote.
-An American waterfall allows the GP to take carry on a deal-by-deal basis.
-For a $100M closed-end blind-pool vehicle, institutional LPs almost universally prefer the European structure because it eliminates the risk of early carry distributions masking later underperformance.
-American waterfalls require significantly stronger clawback, escrow, and true-up provisions to be acceptable in an institutional context.
+A European waterfall requires the developer to return all investor capital and the full preferred return across the entire fund before receiving any profit split.
+An American waterfall allows the developer to take a split as individual assets are sold.
+Institutional partners almost universally prefer the European structure for blind pool vehicles to prevent early distributions from masking later losses.

 You get one shot to raise the right way.
 If this raise is worth doing, it’s worth doing with precision, leverage, and control.